SystemsApproach/5G/ran.rst

 per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time scheduler.
-Specifically, the R-NIB includes the following state:
+Specifically, the R-NIB includes the following state.

 -  NODES: Base Stations and Mobile Devices